Newsnight: Other media

 Newsnight is available in the UK on BBC iPlayer for up to thirty days after broadcast.
 A weekly digest version of Newsnight used to be screened on both the UK and international BBC News channels, focusing on "the best of the week's films and discussions."
 In April 2025, following the cancellation of HARDtalk and Click, the daily edition of Newsnight was added to the international feed.

 From August 2013, Newsnight had a dedicated YouTube channel on which excerpts of programmes could be found.
-However, the channel was updated for the final time in September 2020 and replaced with sections of the episodes being released on BBC News' main YouTube channel.
+The channel was not updated between September 2020 and May 2024, in the intervening time period, sections of the episodes were being released on BBC News' main YouTube channel.
+As of 2026, the channel has been rebranded to BBC Politics and now hosts excerpts of various political programmes alongside Newsnight.

 KCET, an independent public television station in Los Angeles, broadcasts the weekly digest version.

 Segments of Newsnight are also distributed via the independent YouTube channels of the programme's guests.
 This includes a segment featuring Ash Sarkar in May 2023 which was reposted on the Novara Media channel as the video "Ash Sarkar Bodies The Royals on BBC Newsnight," generating 122,463 views.